 A competitive international Master’s of Public Health in Comparative Effectiveness Research offered in English in Paris by internationally renowned Professors from Europe.

 This Master’s of Public Health in Comparative Effectiveness Research is a second-year course (60 ECTS)*.
 This Master’s programme comprises 10 modules, which are delivered through a range of interactive learning strategies.
 The programme includes the latest methods and advances in the field of CER, epidemiology and biostatistics.
 Courses will include applied, hands-on sessions allowing the use of various epidemiological methods, statistical methods, and analysis of various types of data.

 Upon the completion of formalised courses and examinations in January, students will have to complete a six-month internship.
 The internship can take place in France or abroad, in public health agencies and companies, in research laboratories, etc. and is supervised by a senior researcher.
-The thesis defence will be in June or July.
+The thesis defence will be in July.

 In addition to the international teaching setting, students will also benefit from the vast professional and academic network maintained by the French and international faculty members.
 Indeed, this Master’s of Public Health in comparative effectiveness research is managed at the Centre of Research in Epidemiology and Statistics (CRESS) Sorbonne Paris Cité, and maintains close links with several professional networks, including the Cochrane Collaboration, the EQUATOR Network, the CONSORT Network and INSERM.

 Internships will strengthen the connection and pooling of research discoveries between the academic and non-academic partners, encourage the acquisition of the transferable skills needed to succeed in a 21-century research setting and ensure a smooth transition into the professional world.

 The awarding of the Master’s degree will depend on successful completion of the formalised courses, the internship and the thesis defence.